ImperialCollegeLondon/pnextract/README.md

 (text) format.
 Please use this file together with a 8-bit micro-CT image, similar to the [Images on our website].

-To extract a pore network, decompress the bin/pnextract.exe.7z and run:
+To extract a pore network, decompress the [bin/pnextract.exe.7z](bin/pnextract.exe.7z) and run, in a Windows Command Prompt:
- pnextract.exe  Image.mhd
+   bin\pnextract.exe  Image.mhd

 ###  BUild instructions:
-Already compiled to bin/pnextract.exe, a Win64 executable, using mingw compilers.
+The code is already compiled to bin/pnextract.exe, a Win64 executable, using mingw compilers.

 The compilation can be done in Linux by running './AllMake' bash script.